lateef-taiwo/Crudddur-app/journal/week1.md

     Multistage build has been implemented in `docker-compose file` as a best practice of Dockerfile

 ### Learn how to install docker on your local machine and put the same containers running outside gitpod or codespaces.
 Before pushing an image to docker hub, someone must have docker installed   I had some challenges installing docker on my local system, so I created an Ubuntu virtual machine using oracle virtual box.
-Then I installed docker, docker engine, docker engine cli, docker compose and docker desktop on it following this [official documentation from docker](https://docs.docker.com/desktop/install/ubuntu/).
+Then I installed docker, docker engine, docker engine cli, docker compose, containerd and docker desktop on it following this [official documentation from docker](https://docs.docker.com/desktop/install/ubuntu/).

 * I built the backend-flask image giving it a tag of 1.0
 ![docker](./assets/Week-1/docker-build-backend-flask.png)